ctnadovich/ebrevet/README.md

 ## Introduction

-This Android/iOS app serves as an automated brevet card that can provide Electronic Proof of Passage on a randonneuring brevet, while maintaining some of the "feel" of the traditional paper brevet card process.
-The app only needs to be activated at controls.
+This Android/iOS app serves as an automated brevet card that can provide Electronic Proof of Passage on a randonneuring brevet or permanent, while maintaining some of the "feel" of the traditional paper brevet card process.
+The app only needs to be activated at controls and does not require Internet data service at controls.
 If network access is available, the app will report control check in times for the rider to a central server.
+When the event is completed succefully, the app generates a unique Proof of Passage Certificate that is sharable on social media.

 You can find the app on both the [Apple Store](https://www.apple.com/app-store/) and the [Google Play Store](https://play.google.com).
-Search for "eBrevet".
+Search for "eBrevet" by "CTNadovich".

 ## Features include

 - Provides electronic proof of passage with a brevet card process requiring "check in" at controls.
 - Monitors distance to controls with GPS and open/close times versus clock time.
-- Only allows control check in when near (500m) a control, and the control is open.
+- Only allows control check in when near (~500m) a control, and the control is open.
 - Does not require anything physically at controls (eg no QR code, volunteer, etc... needed)
 - Does not require any third party service (eg no Strava, Spot, RWGPS, Garmin... needed)
 - Does not require photographs or any other media or service result to be reviewed by the organizer
 - Pre-ride / permanent / and free-start modes allows "free" start-time and  "relative" control open/close times.
-- Organized mode allows flexible checkin time with evenyone "starting" at the offical start time.
+- Mass start mode allows flexible checkin time with evenyone "starting" at the offical start time.
 - The app can be used effectively during an event without  Cellular service or Internet access.
-- The phone can be turned off or rebooted and the app will continue to work.
+- The phone can be turned off or rebooted and the app will continue to work correctly.
 - Low power use.
 Does not run in background.
+- Secure.
+Needs location permission only.
+Minimal use of personal information.
 - Needs network access initially to download event details, and finally to upload results.
 - Requires a "start code" so riders must be registerd for event to use the app
 - Check-in signature "codes" available for your paper brevet card as backup proof of passage.
-- Finish certificate sharable on social media.
+- Finish certificate sharable on social media with unique "finish code" proof of passage.
 - Reports control check ins back to server allowing rider progess monitoring.
 - Can be used by any club publishing event details in specified JSON format.
 - Free, open source software.